How does a ton of channels delivered straight to your TV for free sound?

 There is a huge variation in the low-end and high-end TV antennas.
 Like a massive range and a poor-quality antenna may never get good reception, no matter what other things you do to improve it like finding a better location, or getting a booster.

 If you’ve tried all these other tips, but are still having no success, then consider getting yourself a new one.
-Here are some of our to picks:
+Here are some of our to picks for the best TV antennas.

 Use Two HD Antennas